jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 And get the numbers, now names/words.

+### 5.3 USER Statement

 `USER $USERNAME`

 The `USER` statement sets the username for any commands that follow it in the Dockerfile.

+### 5.4 Python module installation

 ```bash
 ADD requirements /home/$USERNAME/requirements
 RUN python3 -m pip install -r /home/$USERNAME/requirements
 ```

-In above lines, the `requirements` file is copied in the container using the `ADD` statement and the python modules listed inside it are installed using pip, through the RUN statement:
+In above lines, the `requirements` file is copied in the container using the `ADD` statement and the python modules listed inside it are installed using pip.

+### 5.5 Docker container building and pushing

 Now all files have been written and you are ready to build your customized tensorflow docker image using the following command